Hochfrequenz/ahbesser/README.md

 ```

 and navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.<br>
+The application will automatically reload if you change any of the source files.

 In order to start both the dev server as well as the server-side watch process to access the blob storage, run

 ```shell